woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/10-docker.md

 RUN apk add -U --no-cache docker-credential-ecr-login
 ```

-## Podman support

-While the agent was developed with Docker/Moby, Podman can also be used by setting the environment variable `DOCKER_HOST` to point to the Podman socket.
-In order to work without workarounds, Podman 4.0 (or above) is required.

 ## Image cleanup

 The agent **will not** automatically remove images from the host.
 This task should be managed by the host system.
 For example, you can use a cron job to periodically do clean-up tasks for the CI runner.